Buckeye Arizona Real Estate Market Report — July 2026

 - Investors: 85326 offers the strongest cash flow yield.
 Buckeye’s owner-occupied rate is 86% versus the national 65%, so quality SFR rentals lease quickly.
 Cap rates have expanded modestly with rising inventory.

-Frequently Asked Questions
+Frequently Asked Questions About Buckeye Arizona Real Estate

-The Buckeye, AZ single-family median sale price sits at approximately $400,000 in May 2026, down about 3% year over year, with median price per square foot near $223.
-The market has shifted clearly buyer-favorable with around 7 to 8 months of supply and days on market near 78.
+The Buckeye Arizona Real Estate median sale price sits at approximately $400,000 in July 2026, down about 2.3% year over year, with median price per square foot near $220.
+The market is firmly buyer-favorable with about 7.7 months of supply, 84 days on market, and a 98.2% sale-to-list ratio.

 Get Personalized Buckeye Arizona Real Estate Data

-Buckeye Business & Commercial Real Estate
+Buckeye Arizona Real Estate Business & Commercial

 For commercial transactions and business sales, you need specialists… not residential agents handling commercial deals on the side.
-Here’s what’s actually moving in this market right now:

-Buying or Selling a Buckeye Business?
+Buying or Selling a Buckeye Arizona Business?

 Thinking about buying or selling a Buckeye business… with or without the real estate?
 Buckeye’s business inventory ranges from established Verrado restaurants and Main Street District retail concepts, to I-10 corridor distribution operations, to medical and dental practices serving the rapidly growing population.
 We have dedicated full-time business brokers who specialize in Arizona business transactions and know how to value, market, and close Buckeye businesses at maximum value… with complete confidentiality from first conversation through closing day.